ttyridal/phpdlna/README.md

 Additionally it is required that the web server will serve your files, as specified.

-Further the web server needs to set the correct headers.
-You may use ```.htaccess``` files, or configure this in the main Apache config. see htaccess_example for details
+Further the web server needs to set the correct content-type headers for xml and the media you want to make available.
-- and your favourite search engine, on how to configure Apache.
+You may use ```.htaccess``` files, or configure this in your global server configuration.

 After testing that you can actually access your media files with a browser, curl or similar, say a few prayers and test from your renderer (WDTV, xbmc or others?)..